How Long Do I Have to File a Medical Malpractice Claim?

 Reach Out to a Medical Malpractice Lawyer in Kentucky

-If you are interested in pursuing a medical negligence lawsuit but aren’t sure whether the statute of limitations has expired in your case, get in touch with a respected Kentucky medical malpractice lawyer at Wilt and Thompson, PLLC.
+If you are interested in pursuing a medical negligence lawsuit but aren’t sure whether the statute of limitations has expired in your case, get in touch with a respected Kentucky medical malpractice lawyer at Wilt and Associates, PLLC.